charlieb954/coronavirus_flask/README.md

 Runs on a Flask app in browser.

-Returns - Opens a new tab with an interactive HTML Plotly graph.
+Returns - Interactive HTML Plotly graph.

 ## HOW TO USE

-1. git clone <url> for corona_virus_flask repository
+1. git clone &lt;url&gt; for corona_virus_flask repository

 2. create a virtual environment
     - python3 -m venv venv/       -Creates an environment called venv/ you can replace “venv/” with a different name for your environment.